What Is Project Tracking?

 A project tracker is a tool that lets managers measure the progress of their team as they execute tasks and use resources.
 It’s an essential tool to keeping projects on schedule and within their budgets.

-Project tracker templates can be used as a single source of data for the project’s progress.
+Project tracker templates can be used as a single source of data for the project’s progress and other project control areas.
 The project team can input details about the project’s progress on the template, which can then be shared to show the project manager and stakeholders the project status at that time.

 The more robust option, however, is using project management software to track projects.
 Online tools are updated in real time, and that data is shared throughout the software.
 It can then create reports with live data to help you make better decisions.
 ProjectManager makes tracking your projects from start-to-finish simple.
 Sign up for a free trial today!